 Embrace Your Writing Quirks

-You might wonder, How to find your writing style?
-The answer lies in embracing the little things that make your writing yours.
+The answer to finding your style lies in embracing the little things that make your writing yours.
+Do you love vivid imagery?
+Short, punchy sentences?
+These patterns are gold.

 “Your voice is what sets you apart in a world of millions of writers.”